my-flow/importlist/README.md

 ==========

 Personal finance manager [Moneydance®](http://www.moneydance.com/) includes a feature to import transaction files, such as from Quicken™.
 Using third-party background applications to download transaction files on a regular basis I felt that Moneydance® lacks an overview of which files still have to be imported, which, in turn, forces the user to constantly check on the file system.

 As a result, this extension monitors a given directory and displays all of its transaction files in a sortable list inside the homepage view along with two corresponding buttons to import and to remove each transaction file.

 Installing the extension
 ------------------------
 Having added the extension file to Moneydance®, open the **Preferences** window and click on the **Home Page** tab.
 The available items should contain an entry called **ImportList**.
 Add it to the left or right column of your homepage view.
 In order to change the base directory, choose **File** -> **Import...** and open a file located in your target directory.
 You **don't** have to actually import the file (unless you want to).
-The extension monitors the directoy of the transaction file that was imported last.
+The extension monitors the directory of the transaction file that was imported last.

 Building the extension from scratch